A Hologram For The King

 |Domestic Gross: $4,212,494||Overseas Gross: $7,633,516|

-A Hologram For The King was financed by many international sources with a mid-thirty million budget and received coin from Primeridian Entertainment, Silver Reel and Fábrica de Cine.
+The budget for A Hologram For The King was $35 million and it was financed by many international sources and received coin from Primeridian Entertainment, Silver Reel and Fábrica de Cine.
 This was also the first movie to use Junction Investments, which was basically Kickstarter for the rich — an accredited-only crowdfunding platform.
 Silver Reel offered a piece of their investment in the film through Junction to the affluent, for this very non-commercial Tom Hanks vehicle.
 Lotus Entertainment handled pre-sales back in 2013 and sales were strong to distributors and would cover much of the the budget.
 The project was the second collaboration between Hanks and Tom Tykwer, who co-directed the actor in Cloud Atlas (2012).
 After A Hologram For The King, Hanks signed onto another picture adapted from a Dave Eggers novel, the poorly received The Circle (2017).

 A Hologram For The King went into production without a domestic distributor and was completed in 2014.
 CAA represented the domestic rights, which sold to Lionsgate, Saban Films and Roadside Attractions (partially owned by Lionsgate) in May 2015 for just north of $3 million.
 The three companies evenly split distribution expenses and planned on a mid-level release, modeling it after successful Roadside releases Mudd, A Most Wanted Man and Mr. Holmes.

 A Hologram For The King received a lukewarm response from critics and was booked into 401 theaters and pulled in $1,138,578 with a soft $2,839 per screen average.
 It was supposed to expand to over 600 locations in its second weekend, but secured only 523 theaters and saw diminishing returns at $943,775 for the weekend, with an expansion ending $1,805 per screen average.
 The movie continued to post large weekly declines and closed with only $4,212,494.
 The three distributors would see returned about $2.3 million after theaters take their percentage of the gross, which would not cover their very modest P&A expenses or their acquisition purchase.